Whether you are a child, teenager or adult, our promise is to support you and your family’s desire to live full and happy lives.

 These are behaviours that are unexpected and may lead to others around the person feeling frustrated, distressed or fearful.
 This can look like the person damaging things around them, behaving in ways that are viewed by others as socially inappropriate, hurting themselves or others.

 We believe that all behaviours happen for a reason and by working directly with the person, their family and their other supports we can find ways to assist the person to reduce their behaviours of concern.
 By using ethical approaches that focus on human rights, community inclusion and equal opportunities we aim to eliminate the need for restrictive practices wherever possible.

-They have been carefully selected as people with the skills and attributes that will deliver exceptional therapy support and who love who approach their work with compassion and open mind.
+They have been carefully selected to have the skills and attributes that will deliver exceptional therapy support and who love who approach their work with compassion and open mind.
 Our Behaviour Support practitioners have been described as conductors in an orchestra; guiding the supports around the person to create beautiful music, that flows and calms them.
-All Behaviour Support Practitioners at Everyday Independence receive ongoing training, professional development and support to provide evidence based and person-centred positive behaviour support to people of all ages.
+All Behaviour Support Practitioners at Everyday Independence receive ongoing training, professional development and support to provide evidence-based and person-centred positive behaviour support to people of all ages.

 Behaviour Support services should be considered if someone you care for uses challenging behaviours.
 These are behaviours that are unexpected and may lead to others around the person feeling frustrated, distressed or fearful.